antinatura/antinatura.github.io/uni/index.md

 ### CMP 102 - Software Design

-**Description:** Practical introduction to some of the fundamental ideas of software engineering, enabling students to develop and communicate designs for small and large scale software systems.
+**Description:** Establishes an understanding of some of the fundamental ideas of software engineering, enabling students to develop and communicate designs for small and large scale software systems.

 **Coursework:**
 - Portfolio: